Oil prices edge higher as global demand reignites inflation worries

 But policymakers kept the door open for further rises in the future, promising to “take the decisions necessary” to return inflation to normal levels.

-It comes as inflation in the UK slowed to 6.7% in August, down slightly from 6.8% in July, official figures showed.
+It comes as inflation in the UK slowed to 6.7 per cent in August, down slightly from 6.8 per cent in July, official figures showed.

-Meanwhile, the US Federal Reserve also decided to hold interest rates, while the European Central Bank pushed through another rate hike despite the eurozone economy teetering on the edge of a recession since last year, growing only 0.1% in each of the first two quarters this year.
+Meanwhile, the US Federal Reserve also decided to hold interest rates, while the European Central Bank pushed through another rate hike despite the eurozone economy teetering on the edge of a recession since last year, growing only 0.1 per cent in each of the first two quarters this year.

 “Another leg up in oil prices has added to the market worries about sticky inflation, thereby stoking fears that interest rates will stay higher for longer,” said Russ Mould, investment director at AJ Bell.